public-transport/hafas-client/readme.md

 # hafas-client

 **A client for HAFAS public transport APIs**.
 Sort of like [public-transport-enable](https://github.com/schildbach/public-transport-enabler), but with a smaller scope.
-It also has customisations for the following transport networks:
+It also contains customisations for the following transport networks:

 - [Deutsche Bahn](https://en.wikipedia.org/wiki/Deutsche_Bahn) – [src](p/db/index.js)